Child Custody

 Judges prefer arrangements that can provide a stable and healthy environment for the child.
 If you are constantly moving or have not established a strong bond with your child, show that you are actively participating in your child's life and are interested in developing a strong relationship with them.

-What Is the “Best Interest" of a Child?
+Defining the "Best Interest" of a Child in Custody Cases

 The court makes decisions based on the child's best interest, but what does that really mean?
 Below are some factors the judge will consider when determining child custody.